 Suggestion: Click on any of the charts below and use the links at the top of the chart page to toggle between the versions for a closer comparison.

 The PCE and GDP deflators are both the work of the Bureau of Economic Analysis, but as a comparison of official GDP and the PCE-deflated variant illustrate, the rate of inflation can vary significantly, depending on which series the BEA is deflating.

-Ever since my original post of this series, I have received several requests for an additional version using the Shadowstats alternate CPI as the deflator.
+Ever since our original post of this series, we have received several requests for an additional version using the Shadowstats alternate CPI as the deflator.

-I find this "alternate Real" GDP to be interesting (in a bizarre sort of way), but I personally see no credibility in the hyper-negative GDP it produces.
-On the contrary, I see this chart as further evidence that the alternate CPI, despite its popularity among many critics of government data, is a misguided concept.
+We find this "alternate Real" GDP to be interesting (in a bizarre sort of way), but we see no credibility in the hyper-negative GDP it produces.
+On the contrary, this chart offers further evidence that the alternate CPI, despite its popularity among many critics of government data, is a misguided concept.

 - The three deflators are available from the Federal Reserve Bank of St. Louis data repository: GDP Deflator, PCE Deflator, and CPI-U (seasonally adjusted)

-- For the PCE and CPI-U data series I aggregate the data by using quarterly averages of the monthly data points to match the quarterly GDP deflator.
+- For the PCE and CPI-U data series we aggregate the data by using quarterly averages of the monthly data points to match the quarterly GDP deflator.

-- I created the charts in Excel using a two-step process.
-I calculated the real quarterly GDP for each deflator against the nominal GDP series.
-I then used this function to calculate the individual quarters: ((Q/previous Q)^4-1)*100
+- We created the charts in Excel using a two-step process.
+We calculated the real quarterly GDP for each deflator against the nominal GDP series.
+We then used this function to calculate the individual quarters: ((Q/previous Q)^4-1)*100